wkumari/draft-wkumari-dhc-capport/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on March 3, 2016.
+   This Internet-Draft will expire on March 18, 2016.

-Kumari, et al.            Expires March 3, 2016                 [Page 1]
+Kumari, et al.           Expires March 18, 2016                 [Page 1]

-Internet-Draft             DHCP Captive-Portal               August 2015
+Internet-Draft             DHCP Captive-Portal            September 2015

 Copyright Notice